tpitale/mail_room/README.md

 The default delivery method, requires `delivery_url` and `delivery_token` in configuration.

+You can pass `content_type:` option to overwrite `faraday's` default content-type(`application/x-www-form-urlencoded`) for post requests, we recommend passing `text/plain` as content-type.

 As the postback is essentially using your app as if it were an API endpoint, you may need to disable forgery protection as you would with a JSON API.
-In our case, the postback is plaintext, but the protection will still need to be disabled.

 ### sidekiq ###